 Monitoring a reconciliation job

-To use the fail-safe mechanism to monitor reconciliation jobs
+To monitor reconciliation jobs

 The following page is displayed.